 Oxypurinol was developed as an alternative therapy to allopurinol in gout patients who were intolerant of allopurinol.
 Oxypurinol is an active metabolite of allopurinol.
 In 2003, a third-party company Cardiome Pharma Corp. ("Cardiome") filed an NDA for the orphan indication of allopurinol intolerant gout.
 Cardiome announced via a press release the approvable letter for oxypurinol for allopurinol intolerant hyperuricemia that Cardiome Pharma Corp. announced it had received via a press release dated June 24, 2004 (the "Prior FDA Review").
 The press release stated that "prior to final marketing approval, the FDA requires additional clinical and manufacturing data from Cardiome."
-However, the FDA did not approve oxypurinol.
+Oxypurinol has never been approved for the treatment of gout.